theVolary/feather/featherdoc/docs/hello feather.md

     ba. discuss implicit css class naming
     bb. point out why id-based selectors are a no-no
   c. add interaction via binding a click handler
-    ca. discussion on jQuery integration
+    ca. discussion of client-side widget events (onInit, onReady) cb. discussion on jQuery integration
-    cb. discussion on this.domEvents and this.get
+    cc. discussion on this.domEvents and this.get
 5. Adding a server-side RPC method
   a. implement the prototype and add a feather.Widget.serverMethod
   b. add client-side code to click handler to call server method